DHTMLX/docs-suite/docs/data_proxy/api/dataproxy_save_method.md

 @signature: {'save?: (data: any, mode: string) => Promise<any>;'}

 @params:
-- data      object      mandatory, data to be sent to the server
+- `data: object` - mandatory, data to be sent to the server
-- mode      string      mandatory, a mode of the request ("delete", "update", "insert")
+- `mode: string` - mandatory, a mode of the request ("delete", "update", "insert")

 @returns:
-- param     promise        "promise" of the data object
+A promise of the data object

 @example:
 proxy.save({ a: "bad" }, "delete").then(function() {